Politicians, planes, and pilot black magic.

 That’s pretty uncanny if you think about it.
 Six – six! – Democrats who ran and failed.

-Although I did have the would-be Supreme Court judge Robert Bork on one of my planes back in 1992.
-And look what happened to him!
+Although, I did have the very conservative, would-be Supreme Court judge Robert Bork on one of my planes back in 1992, and look what happened to him!

 But I know, enough with the politicos.
 Celebrities are what you want.

-I wish I had some better ones.
-As it happens, my most memorable brush with Hollywood (non)greatness came in the summer of 1991, when I flew David Atkins, better known to the world as “Sinbad,” the thankfully forgotten actor and comedian who once had his own talk show and HBO comedy special.
+In the summer of 1991 I flew David Atkins, better known to the world as “Sinbad,” the thankfully forgotten actor and comedian who once had his own talk show and HBO comedy special, from Boston to Nantucket.
 He sat in the back row of our Beech 99, surrounded by an entourage of beautiful women.
-Okay, thankfully forgotten is a horrible thing to say, even if he did wind up emceeing the Miss Universe pageant.
+Okay, thankfully forgotten is a terrible thing to say, even if he did wind up emceeing the Miss Universe pageant.
 Sinbad seemed a perfectly nice guy, and in the Compass Rose restaurant at the Nantucket airport he bought me and my copilot chicken sandwiches, asking us for advice on what kind of airplane he should buy.
-We told him to invest in a Cessna Citation — a twin-engine executive jet — though I can’t remember why.
-I was making about 13 grand at the time, and would have said anything for a chicken sandwich.
+He wanted a small jet, he told us, that he could learn to fly himself.
+We told him to invest in a Cessna Citation — a twin-engine executive jet.
+I don’t know if this was the best advice, but I was making about thirteen grand a year at the time, and would have said anything for a chicken sandwich.

 The great New York Yankees catcher Thurman Munson was killed at the controls of a Cessna Citation in 1979, but I don’t think we mentioned this to Sinbad.

-It was my duty, I felt, to let Mr. Bourdain know that my new book, scheduled for release next spring, is being published under the not-at-all derivative title of “Cockpit Confidential” — a more or less direct ripoff of Bourdain’s well-known “Kitchen Confidential.”
+A couple of years ago I had Anthony Bourdain on my plane (Shannon, Ireland, to New York).
+It was my duty, I felt, to let Mr. Bourdain know that my new book, scheduled for release that coming spring, was being published under the not-at-all derivative title of “Cockpit Confidential” — a more or less direct ripoff of Bourdain’s famous “Kitchen Confidential.”
 So I went up to him and told him.

-He laughed, so I guess that means it’s okay.
+He laughed.
+I guess that meant it was okay.

 Portions of this story appeared originally in the online magazine Salon in 2004.